 Some of this is down to the user’s inexperience or unfamiliarity with the camera, but a lot of it also boils down to how the camera’s been designed.

 Canon has squeezed in so many features, it’s not always obvious how to access them (and the manual isn’t always much clearer).
+Some new Canon DSLRs, like the Canon EOS 70D, even boast Wi-Fi integration, allowing you to upload images directly to social media or cloud storage platforms like Canon’s free Project1709 beta.
 Here’s what you need to know about using your Canon DSLR.

 Canon DSLR Tips 1-5

 Your EOS camera gives a wide range of image quality options, but to get the best results you should always go for uncompressed ‘raw’ files.
 Raw images reveal the best range of tones – and give greater flexibility when editing with software (find out how far you can push raw files).
 It’s almost always worth the extra space raw files take up on your card.